-The plan contains the following provisions for cost of living adjustments: KRS 95.859(3) provides:
+The plan contains the following provisions for cost of living adjustments:

+KRS 95.859(3) provides:

 "(3) Within six (6) months after the performance of the actuarial study required by KRS 95.872(6), the rate of retirement annuity of each annuitant shall be increased annually by an amount determined by the study to reflect so much of the annual increase in the cost of living of the annuitant as may be supported on an actuarially sound basis by the fund.
 So long as the same is published, such studies shall rely on the percentage increase in the annual average of the consumer price index for all items for the most recent calendar year as published by the United States Department of Labor's Bureau of Labor Statistics, not to exceed five percent (5%).
-In any year that the percentage increase in the annual average of the consumer price index for all items so the annual increase at a rate higher than the increase of the consumer price index but not in excess of five percent (5%), if the board determines that the increase can be supported on an actuarially sound basis by the fund.
+In any year that the percentage increase in the annual average of the consumer price index for all items is less than five percent (5%), the board may set the annual increase at a rate higher than the increase of the consumer price index but not in excess of five percent (5%), if the board determines that the increase can be supported on an actuarially sound basis by the fund.
 The increases shall be payable to all members of the fund on the effective date of the increases, and all increases granted on July 15, 1990, or thereafter shall be compounded.

-Note: The increase in the CPI for the plan year ending June 30, 2011 was 3.6%.
+Note: The increase in the CPI for the plan year ending June 30, 2019 was 1.6%.